 Set to define the next decade, zoning will replace open-plan when planning a kitchen.
 The new phenomenon is being referred to as ‘broken-plan’.
 Retaining the spacious feel of an open plan design, the trend employs the use of screens, freestanding furniture, cabinetry and house plants to create distinct zones and nest-like nooks intended for cooking, relaxing and entertaining.

-Ancillary spaces – we mean a functional but thoughtfully considered utility, pantry, larder and boot room – provide the perfect space in which to house everyday essentials away from the main kitchen.
+Ancillary spaces – we mean a functional but thoughtfully considered utility, pantry, larder and mud room – provide the perfect space in which to house everyday essentials away from the main kitchen.
 Ancillary spaces and larder cupboards have become the ultimate status symbol and are fast becoming number one on kitchen wish lists.